alerque/decasify/README.md

 ]
 ```

-Then import and use the provided function and classes:
+Then import and use the provided functions and type classes:

 ```python
 from decasify import *